Deolis/lincah/README.md

 lincah
 ======

-Lincah is an information system for branched company
+Lincah is an information system for branched company , edited by : Deolis